 DAA is fully accredited by the Council of International Schools and the New England Association of Schools and Colleges, and has been since 2004.
-In addition to the US High School Diploma, DAA offers the IB Diploma Program for parents wanting a broader, more internationally focused qualification. .
+In addition to the US High School Diploma, DAA offers the IB Diploma Program for students and parents wanting a broader, more internationally focused qualification. .

 The Superintendent's introduction speaks clearly to the curriculum direction:

 Curriculum innovations include a focus on AI through an AI curriculum for all students to Grade 10, a supply of over 1,200 iPads in the Elementary School, a Drone Activity agreement with Dubai Civil Aviation Authority to enable the students to build and fly drones, and a focus on coding and robotics.
 Students from Middle school (Grade 6) upwards bring their own devices to school.

-The school runs annual Week Without Walls activities (usually involving both local and overseas visits to enhance students' community involvement or internship options), and this has recently included a group travelling to Silicon Valley to visit major technology companies.
+The school runs annual Week Without Walls activities (usually involving both local and overseas visits to enhance students' community involvement or internship options), and this has included a group travelling to Silicon Valley to visit major technology companies.
 MAP testing takes place 3 times per year to assess students' performance in key curriculum areas and to ensure that they are on track or receive additional support where necessary.